1. WPMU DEV Dashboard Plugin

 Click the respective slider to enable Dashboard Plugin automatic updates and/or enable Single Sign-On for this site.
 Enabling SSO allows you to access your site from both The Hub and Hosting with one click, eliminating the need for a separate sign in.

-The first time you enable SSO the Connect Site screen will appear.
-Check the Enable SSO Checkbox and then log in with your WPMU DEV credentials.
-Click Connect and SSO will be fully enabled in The Hub and Hosting.
+Check the Enable SSO Checkbox, and log in with your WPMU DEV credentials to enable SSO in The Hub and Hosting.

 You can control who can see the WPMU DEV Dashboard plugin by adding or removing authorized users.